Treating menopause depression with holistic care

 • Change in activities

-A lot of these symptoms are the same when a woman is approaching menopause:
+A lot of these symptoms are similar to those affecting women approaching menopause:

 • Anxiety